alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 git-repo provides several alias commands for git workflow on a single repository:

-* `git peer-review` or `git pr`: publish local commits to create code review.
+* `git peer-review` or `git pr`: publish local commits to create a code review.
-* `git download`: download specific code review from remote to the local repository.
+* `git download`: download a code review from remote to the local repository.
 * `git abandon`: prune already published local branch.

 Demo for git workflow on a single repository: